Zombi 2: Cast

 Credits taken from the British Film Institute and Cinema Italiano: the Complete Guide from Classics to Cult.

 Director Lucio Fulci makes a cameo appearance as Peter's news editor.

 Production

 Pre-production

-[Zombi 2] did not have the greatest of scripts but Richard [gave] every scene authority and colour.
-In the sequence where he was driving me in a Land Rover he extemporised in such a lyrical and poetic fashion that it reminded me of my days with the RSC.
+[Zombi 2] did not have the greatest of scripts, but Richard [gave] every scene authority and colour.
+In the sequence where he was driving me in a Land Rover, he extemporized in such a lyrical and poetic fashion that it reminded me of my days with the RSC.